 Welcome to Flypaper’s editorial column, Talking Points, where we revisit a lengthy lecture or Q&A with the greatest minds in music composition and production, and elucidate the most interesting details or concepts to gain a fresh perspective on the topic in question.
 In other words, we’ll pull out the talking points.
-Follow along with the series here, or sign up for our Soundfly Weekly newsletter to get more music learning like this in your inbox every Tuesday!
+Follow along with the series here.

 In this edition of our series, we’re going to go in a slightly different direction: backwards!
 We’ll take a look at a funky little 1957 film featuring some strange yet thought-provoking conversation with one of the greatest 20th-century composers to have lived, Igor Stravinsky.
 Known most widely for writing masterworks like The Firebird, The Rite of Spring, and his folk ballet, Petrushka, Stravinsky also worked with some of the greatest multidisciplinary artists of his generation, such as Pablo Picasso, George Balanchine, and Jean Cocteau, among many others.
 Here, the composer is filmed in his domestic habitat, Hollywood, with conductor Robert Craft steering the ship, and often also getting caught in its tangly sails.